FriendlyCaptcha/friendly-challenge/docs/installation.md

 An example: you are using Friendly Captcha for a sign up form and you can't verify the solution, it is better to trust the user and let them sign up anyway, because otherwise no signup will be possible at all.
 Do send an alert to yourself!

 ### Checking your integration
-To check your if your integration was done successfully, you can follow this [guide](https://support.friendlycaptcha.com/en/article/how-can-i-test-if-my-integration-is-working-15lbbb7/).
+To check your integration works as it should, you can follow this [guide](https://support.friendlycaptcha.com/en/article/how-can-i-test-if-my-integration-is-working-15lbbb7/).